 Tapeworms are flat segmented worms that live in the intestines of some animals.
 Animals can become infected with these parasites when grazing in pastures or drinking contaminated water.

-Eating undercooked meat from infected animals is the main cause of tapeworm infection in humans.
+Eating undercooked meat from infected animals is the main cause of tapeworm infection in people.
 Although tapeworms in humans usually cause few symptoms and are easily treated, they can sometimes cause serious, life-threatening problems.
-That's why it's important to recognize the signs and symptoms of tapeworms and know how to protect yourself and your family.
+That's why it's important to recognize the symptoms and know how to protect yourself and your family.

 Six types of tapeworms are known to infect people.
 They are usually identified by the animals they come from -- for example Taenia saginata from beef, Taenia solium from pork, and Diphyllobothrium latum from fish.